Norman Collier: Style

 Collier's style was very much in the traditional northern-comic school, based on absurdist situational monologues rather than a 'series of jokes', and showed a notable influence of the 1950s star Al Read.
 Unlike some comedians of the 1970s, Collier's zany set-pieces often drew on northern working-class archetypes.

 Personal life and death

 Collier lived in Welton, a village west of Hull.
-He was married to Lucy, and together they had three children, several grandchildren, and a growing number of great-grandchildren.
+He was married to Lucy, and together they had three children, several grandchildren, and a number of great-grandchildren.
 His autobiography, entitled Just a Job, was published in 2009.

 He died on 14 March 2013, aged 87, after a long battle with Parkinson's disease.
 His funeral service took place on 27 March 2013 at St Helen's Church, Welton, East Riding of Yorkshire and was attended by many fellow comedians including Russ Abbot, Roy Hudd, Tommy Cannon and Bobby Ball.